CDCgov/tostadas/docs/index.md

 ## Gene Annotation
 TOSTADAS offers three optional annotation options:

-### RepeatMasker and Liftoff
+### 1. RepeatMasker and Liftoff

-The RepeatMasker and Liftoff workflow annotates fasta-formatted sequences based upon a provided reference and annotation file.
+* The RepeatMasker and Liftoff workflow annotates fasta-formatted sequences based upon a provided reference and annotation file.
 This workflow was optimized for variola genome annotation and may require modification for other pathogens.
 This workflow runs [RepeatMasker](https://www.repeatmasker.org/) to annotate repeat motifs, followed by [Liftoff](https://github.com/agshumate/Liftoff) to annotate functional regions.
 These results are combined into a single feature file (.gff3).
 The Liftoff annotation workflow requires a reference genome (.fasta), reference feature .gff, single sample .fasta files, and metadata in Excel .xlsx format.
 Be sure to specify the correct database in the params for this option.
 [RepeatMasker and Liftoff Example] (Link)

-### VADR
+### 2. VADR

-The VADR workflow annotates fasta-formatted viral genomes using RefSeq annotation from a set of homologous reference models.
+* The VADR workflow annotates fasta-formatted viral genomes using RefSeq annotation from a set of homologous reference models.
 This workflow requires single sample fasta files, metadata in .xlsx format, and reference information for the pathogen genome.
 TOSTADAS comes packaged with support for [monkeypox (mpxv) annotation] (https://github.com/CDCgov/tostadas/tree/master/vadr_files/mpxv-models).
 You can find information on other supported pathogens at the [VADR GitHub Repository] (https://github.com/ncbi/vadr).
 [VADR Example] (Link)

-### Bakta
+### 3. Bakta

-The Bakta workflow annotates fasta-formatted bacterial genomes & plasmids using the Bakta software.
-This workflow requires single sample .fasta files, metadata in .xlsx format, and optional reference database for annotation (found here).
+* The Bakta workflow annotates fasta-formatted bacterial genomes & plasmids using the [Bakta](https://github.com/CDCgov/tostadas/tree/master#gene-annotation) software.
+This workflow requires single sample .fasta files, metadata in .xlsx format, and optional reference database for annotation (found [here](https://zenodo.org/records/7669534)).
 [BAKTA Example] (Link)

 All annotation workflows produce a general feature format file (.gff3) and NCBI feature table (tbl) compatible with NCBI submission requirements.

 ## Submission
 The TOSTADAS Submission workflow generates the necessary files for Genbank submission, a BioSample ID, then optionally uploads Fastq files via FTP to SRA.
-This workflow was adapted from SeqSender public database submission pipeline.
+This workflow was adapted from [SeqSender](https://github.com/CDCgov/seqsender) public database submission pipeline.